 Result: The researchers found evidence that cannabidiol has the ability to prevent cancer from spreading, while it also tends to suppress the growth of cancer cells and promote their destruction.
 In addition, the researchers took note that cannabidiol has low levels of toxicity.
 (Form: CBD oil)

 Study: Effects of CBD on anxiety disorders.

-There are many other studies that indicate potential use cases of cannabidiol, including the treatment of diabetes type 1, acne and Alzheimer diseases.
+There are many other studies that indicate potential use cases of cannabidiol, including the treatment of diabetes type 1, acne, dravet syndrome, and Alzheimer’s diseases.
+The reason for these wide application possibilities is the endocannabinoid system, which is a native component of the human body.
+After a cannabinoid has entered the human body, it gets absorbed by the endocannabinoid system and subsequently unfolds the properties and effects of said cannabinoid.
 However, a general consensus was found in the suggestion that more research has to be done in order to create a better image of all the positive and negative effects of CBD on the human body.